utkarshyadavin/SIC-XE-Assembler/README.md

    - error.txt  : Contains all the error statements generated during the run.
    - object.txt : Contains the Object Code.
    - modification.txt : Consists of the modification record.
-   - list/txt : This will contain the entire list of commands with the object code for each command, line nimbers, program block number and address.
+   - list.txt : This will contain the entire list of commands with the object code for each command, line nimbers, program block number and address.